hirosystems/docs/docs/clarinet/feature-guides/clarinet-deploy.md

 ## Overview

-Collaboration and the ability for teams to work together when deploying smart contracts is important factor in leveraging Clarinet.
-Hiro has developed a set of primitives that will enable teams to work together more effectively, ensuring that these teams can create smart contracts faster and easier.
+Deployment plans allow teams to work together when deploying smart contracts.
+Hiro has created a set of primitives that will enable teams to work together more effectively, ensuring that these teams can create smart contracts faster and easier.

-Referred to as Deployment Plans, you will be able to simplify the smart contract deployment process to stacks or bitcoin environment.
+By using Deployment Plans, you can simplify the smart contract deployment process to stacks or bitcoin environment.

 ## Design

- Deployment Plans were designed to create a standardized protocol for deploying smart contracts on any network based on stacks or bitcoin (devnet, testnet, mainnet) while also minimizing the complexity with deployments.
+Deployment Plans use a standardized protocol when deploying smart contracts on any network based on stacks or bitcoin (devnet, testnet, mainnet).
+They also minimize the complexity with deployments, making it much easier to deploy a contract without errors.
 Some of these complexities can include dependencies, chaining limits, the process to initialize a smart contract, and underlying deployment costs.

- By using Deployment Plans, you can commit, audit, and test contracts without including any secrets in the Deployment Plan, and share these contracts without exposing any sensitive information.
+You can commit, audit, and test contracts without including any secrets in the Deployment Plan, and share these contracts without exposing any sensitive information.

 ## Deployment Plans Primitives